Contract Cheating

 How to counter parents using contract cheating

-If you think it is a challenge teaching young people not to cheat, the challenge is much greater with parents.
+If you think teaching young people not to cheat is a challenge, the challenge is much more significant with parents.
 Their moral compasses were calibrated decades earlier.
 Therein lies the problem.
 They are set in their ways.
 If they cheated while they were in high school or college, then they probably think cheating is a means to an end.
 Add vast amounts of money to the equation, and those kinds of parents believe that money can buy anything.
 That's what you and I saw happen with the college admissions scandal of 2019.
-While the desire to have their children get into highly-competitive colleges was a common one, the method to achieve that end was both immoral and unethical.
+While the desire to have their children get into highly competitive colleges was common, the method to achieve that end was immoral and unethical.
 We parents ideally should be exemplars of what is right, moral, and ethical.

 Exam impersonators

 Engaging somebody to take an exam for you is much more common than you might think.
-From my point of view, it takes money to accomplish such cheating successfully.
+From my point of view, it takes money to accomplish such cheating.
 Furthermore, it is probably illegal to do so.
 Unfortunately, some students think that they can get away with hiring somebody to take exams in their place.
 The only remedy is to punish offenders.
-These days impersonation efforts can take place in an exam hall for a national test or online.
-Fortunately, organizations holding examinations which require either a physical presence in a proctored examination hall or online examinations now require stringent identification measures.
+These days, impersonation efforts can take place in an exam hall for a national test or online.
+Fortunately, organizations holding examinations that require either a physical presence in a proctored examination hall or online examinations now require stringent identification measures.

 This video discusses cheating on online tests.